namyanyi2003/Namyanyi2003.github.io/index.md

 Its aim is to model internal process not as loose interpretation, but as a deterministic symbolic-computational structure with kernel logic, modular expansions, cross-volume consistency, and formal system roles.

-## Core system characteristics

-- Deterministic symbolic-computational architecture
+## Why this site is structured this way

+This site is designed as a public-facing architecture map rather than a simple PDF dump.

+Each volume is positioned by:
-- Multi-volume kernel-based system
+- role in system
-- Clear volume-to-volume expansion logic
-- Stable terminology across modules
-- Public-facing research architecture for machine readability and long-term discoverability
+- origin vs extension status
+- direct linkage to other volumes
+- reading sequence within the wider architecture